Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

 **Goal:** To improve consistency and proactively catch deviations from standards by incorporating explicit checks **and reporting** into the workflow, ensuring a strong emphasis on fundamentally robust solutions over quick fixes or workarounds.
 **Interaction Model:** This process assumes **autonomous execution** by the AI, with user intervention primarily reserved for points explicitly marked with the literal text `**BLOCKER:**`.
 These points are identified within the procedures.
 Therefore, meticulous self-verification and clear, proactive reporting as outlined below are paramount for demonstrating adherence.

-**Version: 1.52** (Strengthened guidance on obtaining sufficient file context when initial reads are partial or ambiguous, particularly for complex files (Step 3.0) and as a general principle (Step 3.3).)
+**Version: 1.53** (Strengthened guidance on obtaining sufficient file context when initial reads are partial or ambiguous, particularly for complex files (Step 3.0) and as a general principle (Step 3.3).
+Added principle for Proactive Context Gathering.)

 ---